HarisNayani/File-Handling/README.md

 # File-Handling
 This is a basic program in python for file handling.
-This is for beginners
+This is for beginners.
+Please use this for practice purpose only.